 - We can’t over communicate with our employees.
 What is something different you are going to do this year to improve communication with your employees?

-A special thanks to Robin Throckmorton, MA, SPHR, SHRM-SCP and Patti Dunham, MA, MBA, SPHR, SHRM-SCP with strategic HR inc. for sharing their insights and recommendations for 2019.
+A special thanks to Robin Throckmorton, MA, SPHR, SHRM-SCP and Patti Dunham, MA, MBA, SPHR, SHRM-SCP with strategic HR inc. for sharing their insights and recommendations.
 If you have any questions or would like to share your comments, contact us at info@strategicHRinc.com.